 For the pre-schooler who stutters, AIS helps both the child and the family.

-Your child repeats or gets “stuck” on sounds to the point that it concerns you.
+Your child stutters tensely, has excessive repetitions of sounds or gets “stuck” to the point that it concerns you.

 You notice your child trying to talk but no sound comes out.

 Your child is talking less in family situations and/or in school.

 Your child acts frustrated while talking.